Quansight/Quansight-website/apps/consulting/posts/python-forever.md

 because either it has some shortcomings that a new language fixes or there is a new application that Python is not suited to perform efficiently.
 Again it is impossible to predict the new application that will obsolete existing languages.
-It’s much easier to discuss the strengths that led to the Python’s popularity and to also consider the weaknesses in Python that could open the door for a new language.
+It's much easier to discuss the strengths that led to the Python's popularity and to also consider the weaknesses in Python that could open the door for a new language.